Blog Resources

 Do not buy or harvest endangered species.

-Our evidence is grounded in robust scientific research, combined with an understanding of the unique benefits of each plant.
-By reconnecting with the natural world, using science as the bridge to educate the public and health professionals, we rediscover how plants help us thrive.
+Our evidence is grounded in scientific research, combined with an understanding of the unique benefits of each plant.
+By reconnecting with the natural world, and our forgotten knowledge of using the medicinal plants around us, using science as the bridge, we rediscover how plants enable people to thrive.

 Only Way Forward: If we start teaching medicinal plant use, nutrition, and health & wellbeing awareness alongside core subjects like maths and English now, we could transform our nation’s health within a generation—removing the strain on the NHS by addressing its challenges, like an ageing population and a rise of long-term illnesses.